dgarrison63/agility2018/lab3.rst

 to the application "customer", hostname "catalog.example.com", might map to the application "catalog", etc.

 Similarily, a Route can refer to a URI path so, for example, the URI path "/customer" might map to the application called "customer" and URI path "/catalog", might map to the application called "catalog".
-If a Route only specifies URI paths, the Route applies to all hostnames.
+If a Route only specifies URI paths, the Route applies to all HTTP request hostnames.

 Additionally, a Route can refer to both a hostname and a URI path.
 So, for example, the